ed77441/NoteApp/README.md

 * If there is multiple `ContentPane`, then you can drag the tab to move the order of it
 * There is four main component can be added to this application, which are `TextPane`, `TablePane`, `ImagePane`, `CanvasPane`
 * Each of them can be **dragged** around within application, **copy**, **cut**, **paste**, and **resized**
-* Also resized behavior will be slightly different depending on what component you're controlled on
+* Also resizing behavior will be slightly different depending on what component you're controlling

 ## Components Showcase